cerencnr/simplebanking/README.md

 The IndexController you will see in swagger UI is for redirecting to swagger UI.
 You will not be needed to utilize it manually.

+You need to create a local database that will be used to store the data.

-This project uses PostgreSQL and you will be needing 3 tables in your local database (dev's preference PGAdmin can be used):
+This project uses PostgreSQL, and it will create 3 tables in your local database (dev's preference PGAdmin can be used):
 - `account`
 (**account_number**: String, **balance**: double, **create_date**: OffsetDateTime, **owner**: String)